mmmarinho/ROS2_Tutorial/docs/source/python_node_explained.rst

    :language: python
    :lines: 24-25

-As in any :code:`Python` code, we have to import the libraries that we will use and specific modules/classes within those libraries.
+As in any Python code, we have to import the libraries that we will use and specific modules/classes within those libraries.
 With :code:`rclpy`, there is no difference.

 Making a subclass of :code:`Node`
 ---------------------------------